home-assistant/developers.home-assistant/website/blog/2019-10-05-simple-mode.md

 title: Simple Mode in Home Assistant 1.0
 ---

+> This blog post references simple and advanced mode.
+This has since been renamed to standard mode and advanced mode.

 The Home Assistant UI has two different modes.
 There is a simple mode and an advanced mode.
 Simple mode has been introduced recently in [Home Assistant 0.96](https://www.home-assistant.io/blog/2019/07/17/release-96/#advanced-mode).
 In this post I want to outline my vision for simple mode in Home Assistant 1.0.

 **With simple mode we focus on the core Home Assistant experience.
 We're trying to answer the question: what is it that we want anyone to be able to do.
 Can we make it intuitive enough that people, young and old, can install Home Assistant and use it.**